-Shanghai’s dynamism and progress is amazing when you consider that, until 1842, the city was little more than a fishing village.
-Today, flights to Shanghai arrive at a diverse and multicultural destination, home to some of the most exciting restaurants, nightlife venues, and hotels that China has to offer.
+Shanghai’s dynamism and progress is amazing when you consider that, up until 1842, the city was little more than a fishing village.
+Today, flights to Shanghai arrive at a diverse and multicultural destination, home to some of the most exciting restaurants, nightlife venues and hotels that China has to offer.

-Shanghai is also the tallest city in mainland China (the 632 m Shanghai Tower is the second tallest in the world), as well as its most populated.
-And, with the Shanghai Stock Exchange one of the most influential in the world, this is China’s financial center too.
+Shanghai is also the tallest city in mainland China (the 632m Shanghai Tower is the second tallest in the world), as well as its most populated.
+And, with the Shanghai Stock Exchange being one of the most influential in the world, this is China’s financial centre too.

-Shanghai’s neighborhoods are as diverse as the architecture, and each one has something different to offer.
+Shanghai’s neighbourhoods are as diverse as the architecture, and each one has something different to offer.
 For the liveliest nightlife, visitors and locals flock to neon-lit Lujiazui.
-But if what you're really interested in doing is spending your vacation budget, then shopaholics' heaven Tianzifang is the place to go.
+But if what you're really interested in doing is spending your holiday budget, then shopaholic’s heaven Tianzifang is the place to go.